Adamtronsky/Karaneko-Prologue-Lore/Places/The Dorm.md

 		> “A horror story that will pierce the desperate entirety of your sanity, by a kitty inside the camera"
 		- A completely burned book, its pieces of paper falling apart as smokey ashes.
 		- An Old book: “Magic for beginners”.
 It has a page that is about to fall off.
-		>"What is the cloak?
-What does it do?
+		> 'What is the cloak?
+What does it do?'
-		 The cloak that is given to you from the very first moment of gaining your magic power serve a quite important function.
+		    **"The cloak that is given to you  from the very first moment of gaining your magic power serve a quite important function.
 		    The cloak you have is a visual representation of the amount of your power.
 		    The greater your magic power, the brighter and more vivid the cloak will be.
-		If the cloak you have is close to darker shades, unfortunately, the magic power inside is quite low."
+		    If the cloak you have is close to darker shades, unfortunately, the magic power inside is quite low."**
 		- “The history and Philosophy of Suda” 「”…When the seasons changed, the pitiful humankind could not survive.
 How desperate and powerless the humanity was!”
 “Yet the [[Desirée - God of Wisdom|Wise One]] believed them, that miserable creatures.
 Thus, the knowledge is granted to the mankind”  “ So much so that not a single trace of ignorance remains…”」
 	- 「Once upon a time, in a house where beautiful and lovely cats lived, The owner brought a new kitten.
 All the other cats were excited to see their new friend.
 But once they met, they saw that this cat was different.
 This cat was not mischievous like some, not playful like some, and not loyal like some.
 Still, the other cats accepted the cat as it was.
 Yet, it wasn’t long before they regretted.
 The cat’s aggressive behavior scared all the other cats in the house.
 Everyone was complaining about the cat.
 So the cats together, threw this incorrigible, dangerous, wild, ugly, and cursed beast out of the house.
 The house has become a beautiful home for happy cats again.
 The End. 」
 -